andrew-farries/sharks-k8s-volumes/slides.md

 kubectl get pvc,pv
 ```

 You can see that a new `PersistentVolume` has been created 'on demand' by the `StorageClass` and bound to the `my-pvc` PVC.
+There was no pre-created `PersistentVolume` as there was in the static provisioning case.

 ---
 # Snapshots